Livingsta shares her positive experience in business administration, customer service, and education.

-You have some quantified objectives that you need to achieve or you need to cope with any critical situations that may arise any time.
-How can you achieve these financial goals?
-You will need to plan your savings, income and expenditures and this applies to both personal goals and business goals.
-In short, you will need to “Agree a Budget.”
+If you have some quantified objectives that you need to achieve, or you know you need to cope with critical situations that may arise at any time, you will need a plan.
+You will need to plan your savings, income and expenditures, and this applies to both personal goals and business goals.
+In short, you will need to “agree a budget.”

-It is a financial document that plans future saving and spending and the planned incomes and expenditures.
-This budget can be planned by individuals and by businesses or organisations so that they can draw a forecast of whether operation is possible with the planned income and expenses.
-This will also give an idea of how the performance of the business will be over the next financial year.
+A budget is a financial document that plans future saving, spending, incomes and expenditures.
+A budget can be planned by individuals or by businesses or organisations so that they forecast whether they can operate with their planned income and expenses.
+The budget will also give an idea of how the business will perform over the next financial year.

 There can be many different types of budgets based on the situation or part of the business in question and also the financial figures available.

-- A budget that is based on how much cash will be spent in the next financial year is called a Cash Budget and is prepared for the near future.
+- A budget that is based on how much cash will be spent in the next financial year is called a Cash Budget.

-- If costs are calculated for starting new businesses which includes costs of all assets required to start the business, then it is called Business Start-up Budget.
+- If costs are calculated for starting a new business, including costs of all assets required to start the business, then it is called a Business Start-up Budget.

 - And there are Performance Budgets that are based on services or projects where budgets are created by assessing each individual item.

-- Estimating the future sales of a company is termed as Sales Budget.
+- An estimate of the future sales of a company is called a Sales Budget.

 There are many more types of budgets, all depending on the purpose, goals and other factors involved.

-Planning on a budget will give you a clear view of how much money will be coming in and how much you will be spending.
+Planning with a budget will give you a clear view of how much money will be coming in and how much you will be spending.
 So before you actually spend on something, you can decide whether or not it will have an effect on the finances for that year.
-You can prioritise / achieve goals, decrease unwanted expenses and manage money efficiently.
-It will relieve you off your stress and doubts, because you already know what you have and what to expect.
+You can prioritise, achieve goals, decrease unwanted expenses and manage money efficiently.
+Creating a budget will relieve you of stress and doubts because you already know what you have and what to expect.

-Whatever the type of budget may be, in order to successfully create a budget, one needs to have a thorough understanding of “How to develop Budgets?”
 There are various processes that one needs to know and understand before developing and agreeing a budget.
-Some of them are:
+Some of them are discussed below:

-- Knowledge of how to use estimations when developing a draft budget
+- How to use estimations when developing a draft budget (section 1.1)

-- Knowledge of how to identify financial resources needed for preparing a budget.
+- How to identify priorities and financial resources needed when preparing a budget (section 1.2)

-- Knowledge of the purpose and benefits of evaluating and justifying estimated costs and income
+- The purpose and benefits of evaluating and justifying estimated costs and income (section 1.4)

-Developing a budget has various stages and various factors need to be considered too.
-A draft budget is created that has proposals for the expenditure and investments for the mentioned budget period.
+Developing a budget has various stages, and various factors need to be considered too.
+A draft budget is created that has proposals for the expenditures and investments for the mentioned budget period.

-When developing a draft budget, one takes into consideration the previous financial years’ budget, income statements and the cash flow for the business, etc. When projecting income and expenses, be very cautious and conservative and always use the correct and definite actual figures if you have them in hand.
-Also be ready to manage variations in the estimated values of the budget.
+When developing a draft budget, one takes into consideration the previous financial year’s budget, income statements, and the cash flow for the business.
+When projecting income and expenses, be very cautious and conservative and always use the correct and definite actual figures if you have them in hand.
+Also, be ready to manage variations in the estimated values of the budget.

-Note: Where you don’t have actual figures, when estimating expenses, estimate the highest possible, for example the highest utility bill; when estimating income, guess a low value, for example take a value that brought in least income for a service.
+Note: Where you don’t have actual figures, when estimating expenses, estimate the highest possible—for example, the highest utility bill.
+When estimating income, guess a low value—for example, take a value that brought in the least income for a service.

 When using estimations for developing a draft budget, prepare a list of all the resources that you will need to develop the budget.
 Gather all the resources and then finally put them together to develop the budget.
 You will need to prepare this before the start of the financial (fiscal) year.